 The House has five bedrooms, two full baths, two living rooms, a dining room and laundry.
 It is centrally located in Phoenixville near public transportation, banks, shopping, the post office, Phoenixville Area Community Service (PACS) and downtown.

 Any individual identifying as a woman can apply to the program online and will be asked to undergo interviews with staff to review guidelines, policies, and process.
 Those who are a good fit for the program are invited to move into The House.
-We are not able to accomodate any woman currently using alcohol and/or drugs and so those who aren’t a good fit for our services are referred to other social services and resources.
+We are not able to accommodate any woman currently using alcohol and/or drugs and so those who aren’t a good fit for our services are referred to other social services and resources.

 Once in the program, we provide safe housing, food, and basic needs of life for our participants, in addition to individual work with our staff to develop a personalized plan with the steps necessary to return to independence.
 Resources and services are provided to empower the women to learn and develop new skills, such as: